Miller's goal gives Rangers 1-0 win over Detroit in OT

-DETROIT (AP) -- J.T.
-Miller scored at 1:56 of overtime to lift the New York Rangers to a 1-0 victory over the Detroit Red Wings on Sunday.

-Henrik Lundqvist made 21 saves for his second shutout of the season and 61st of his career.
-The Rangers managed only 19 shots in a game that featured few memorable chances by either team.
+Lundqvist has allowed only two goals over his past two games after letting in 20 in the previous four.

+''The defense was really structured in front of me, and I was able to take advantage of that,'' he said. ''In these last two games, I've tried to keep the puck in front of me and stay patient.
+That's what I had gotten away from.''

-The winner came when Mats Zuccarello and Miller swooped in alone on Detroit goalie Jared Coreau.
-Zuccarello made a simple pass to Miller, who lifted the puck over Coreau for his 16th goal of the season.
+The Rangers managed only 19 shots in the game, which ended on Miller's goal at 1:56 of overtime.
+Mats Zuccarello and Miller swooped in alone on Detroit goalie Jared Coreau, then Zuccarello made a simple pass to Miller, who lifted the puck over Coreau for his 16th goal of the season.

+''I always liked the 3 on 3.
+It's a lot more exciting, I think,'' Coreau said. ''That's the nature of it.
+At one end, a couple bounces here and there, goes off the glass, they get a breakaway.''

 Detroit defenseman Niklas Kronwall played for the first time since Jan.
 4, returning from a lower-body injury.
 The Red Wings put forward Drew Miller on waivers.